apollographql/federation-jvm/README.md

         .build();
 ```

-It is generally desired to only create traces for requests that actually come from Apollo Gateway, as they aren't
-helpful if you're connecting directly to your backend service for testing.
-In order for `FederatedTracingInstrumentation`
+It is generally desired to only create traces for requests that actually come from Apollo Gateway, as they aren't helpful if you're connecting directly to your backend service for testing.
+In order
-to know if the request is coming from Gateway, you should populate the tracing header information directly in the
+for `FederatedTracingInstrumentation` to know if the request is coming from the Gateway, you should populate the tracing header information directly in the `GraphQLContext` map.
-`GraphQLContext` map.

 ```java
 Map<Object, Object> contextMap = new HashMap<>();